Last updated on November 25th, 2021

 - Can struggle to maintain the desired temperature if you are smoking in windy or cold outdoor conditions, though digital smokers do a better job of minimizing temperature fluctuations

-- Need for electricity can be a problem in remote areas away from a power source
+- The need for electricity can be a problem in remote areas away from a power source

 Gas Smoker: Propane and Natural Gas